Solving time-fractional differential equation via rational approximation: Introduction

 In this work, we propose a new approach based on the approximation of the Laplace spectrum of the convolution kernel with a rational function.
-We use the adaptive Antoulas--Anderson (AAA) algorithm~\cite{nakatsukasa2018aaa}, leading to a multi-pole approximation of the spectrum with real non-negative poles, which transforms to the sum-of-exponentials kernel with an additional singular term.
-In our numerical settings, we see that a small number of modes ($m \sim 20$) is sufficient to achieve excellent accuracy even in complex non-linear PDE test cases.
-Discretizing the obtained system of ODEs for the modes, we propose new numerical schemes of the Implicit Euler and Crank-Nicolson type.
-Though we do not discretize explicitly the local integration term, the local term coefficients in the numerical schemes, being defined by the rational approximation coefficients, naturally reproduce the fractional Adams--Moulton coefficients arising in linear multi-step methods.
+We use the adaptive Antoulas--Anderson (AAA) algorithm~\cite{nakatsukasa2018aaa}.
+The AAA algorithm was first applied to the solution of fractional diffusion problems in~\cite{hofreither2020unified}.
+In the fractional ODE framework, it leads to a multi-pole approximation of the spectrum with real non-negative poles, which transforms to the sum-of-exponentials kernel with an additional singular term.
+Discretizing the system of ODEs obtained for the modes, we propose new numerical schemes of the Implicit Euler and Crank-Nicolson types.
+We also propose a stabilized version of the latter, based on an exponential integrator, which is able to avoid spurious oscillations typical for such schemes.
+Moreover, we do not discretize explicitly the local integration term, which is obtained from the rational approximation.
+Nevertheless, the coefficients of the local term in the numerical schemes naturally reproduce the fractional Adams--Moulton coefficients arising in linear multi-step methods.

+In our method, though the number of modes $m$ grows as $\log N$ like in other methods, the value of $m$ is significantly less than the number of auxiliary variables (quadrature points) in many other kernel compression methods.
+In particular, $m < 25$ is sufficient in our experience to achieve excellent accuracy even in complex non-linear PDE test cases.
+This can play a decisive role in industrial applications using fine spatial discretizations in 3D, where the memory cost of each additional stored solution vector is tremendously high.

+The principal novelty of our approach is that the sum-of-exponentials approximation can be constructed by fitting the Laplace spectrum of the fractional kernel along the real line only, while leading to a small number of modes.
+Besides, the local term is constructed directly from the rational approximation of the spectrum.